skybristol/geokb/README.md

 ### Primary packages

 * Jupyter (pick your flavor for running ipynb Notebooks)
-* pywikibot (PyPi) - primary API into a Wikibase instance
+* WikibaseIntegrator (PyPi) - primary API into a Wikibase instance
 * requests (CondaForge) - primary means of interfacing with SPARQL service from Wikibase and other HTTP REST
 * pyzotero (PyPi) - API for Zotero
 * sec-api (PyPi) - API for SEC EDGAR

 I also use Pandas and GeoPandas along with a handful of other custom packages.
 You can go a different route on data handling if you'd like.

-## Pywikibot
-The interactions from the notebooks in this project use the pywikibot package for interfacing with a Wikibase instance where we are establishing our GeoKB.
-All edit/write interfaces with Wikibase use bot accounts that are tied to a real user account.
-The following steps will set all of this up and support notebook-based interactions with the GeoKB.
+## Authentication and Bot Accounts

+For GeoKB purposes, a bot account represents not only a means of connecting with the system to do stuff but an important aspect of provenance.
+A bot is responsible for doing something specific, once or over a duration.
+Everything that happens in a Wikibase instance is recorded in history, which is accessible through the API (and UI) for reasoning and making judgments about the viability of information for use.

+While we can flag a normal user account as a bot account in Wikibase, the convention of having a real person responsible for a bot is quite useful.
+Sure, we'll have bots operating independently on schedules or other triggers using Lambdas or other technologies over time, but there should be a real person who stands behind the actions of every bot.

+Bots should be specific to a logical set of tasks.
+Creative names are fine, but we should try to use things that are reasonably short and descriptive so when they show up in provenance as actors, we have a clue about what they might have been up to.

 ### Setup Bot Account(s)
 * Go to the Wikibase instance (local or deployed) and navigate to "Special pages" (/Special:SpecialPages)